You are here

 Program and Goal

 The purpose of the Graduate College’s (GC) Fellows Mentoring and Support Initiative is to expand outreach efforts to Diversifying Faculty in Higher Education in Illinois (DFI) and Abraham Lincoln (Lincoln) Fellowship recipients at UIC.
 DFI and Lincoln Fellows have access to additional mentoring, advice, and referral support from GC faculty and staff.
-Fellows can meet in a "home a way from home" setting to engage in various career development workshops, scholarly, and community-building events.
-Ms. Demetria Ward-Kato will serve as the contact person for both Lincoln and DFI fellows.
+Fellows can meet in a "home away from home" setting to engage in various career development workshops, scholarly, and community-building events.
 The GC Assistant and Associate Deans and other staff will serve as mentors.
-In the near future, we will expand the mentoring network to include alumni recipients of the DFI and Lincoln Fellowships.
+The mentoring network includes alumni recipients of the DFI and Lincoln Fellowships.

 Activities and Services

-- One-on-one meetings - GC Assistant and Associate Deans hold individal [1 hour] and walk-in appointments [15 min.] for Fellows to discuss academic, professional, and other related to success in their graduate programs.
+- One-on-one Meetings - GC Assistant Dean and Staff hold individual appointments for Fellows to discuss academic, professional, and other related to success in their graduate programs.

 - Peer Mentoring - Junior graduate students are encouraged to connect with advanced graduate mentors.
 Alumni of DFI and UIC Lincoln Fellowships also serve as mentors to fellows.

-- Colloquia - Fellows, alumni, faculty, and staff present their research in an group of 10-15 people.
+- Scholarly Colloquia - Fellows present their research alumni, faculty, and staff to obtain critical, but supportive feedback for improvement.
 Four to six sessions are held each year.

-to schedule an appointment or for more information please contact: Lunaire D. Ford, Ph.D., Assistant Dean, Graduate College, firstname.lastname@example.org or (312) 413-2556.
+Fellows may schedule an appointment or obtain more information please contact: Lunaire D. Ford, Ph.D., Assistant Dean, Graduate College, email@example.com or (312) 413-2556.